bigfix/developer.bigfix.com/site/pages/other/soap-api/methods/DeleteSharedVariable.md

 {% section %}

-**DeleteSharedVariable** is a Web Reports SOAP method that deletes a variable from the dashboard datastore of one or more databases being aggregated by Web Reports.
+**DeleteSharedVariable** is a Web Reports SOAP method that allows a Web Reports administrator to delete a variable from the dashboard datastore of one or more databases being aggregated by Web Reports.
 Note that this method requires request and response headers to authenticate.